Jean-Henri Magne

-Jean-Henri Magne (15 July 1804, Sauveterre-de-Rouergue – 27 August 1885) was a French veterinarian.
+Jean-Henri Magne (15 July 1804 in Sauveterre-de-Rouergue – 27 August 1885) was a French veterinarian.

 During his career, he worked as a professor at the École royale vétérinaire de Lyon and at the École nationale vétérinaire d'Alfort, where from 1846, he served as director.

 In 1836 he became a member of the Société linnéenne de Lyon, serving as its president in 1841/42.
 He was also a member of the Académie d'agriculture de France and the Académie vétérinaire de France, being chosen as its president in 1855.

 Published works

 From 1848 to 1853, he was director of the agricultural journal, Le Moniteur agricole.

 With mycologist Claude Casimir Gillet, he collaborated on Nouvelle flore française (1873), a botanical work that was issued over several editions.
 He was the author of the following writings: